Monitoring and forecasting feed-in management

-The rapid expansion of renewable energy production in Germany has increased grid bottlenecks and, in accordance with feed-in management, the frequency of renewable energy production shutdowns.
-UBIMET has developed a unique patented* tool for both monitoring current feed-in management (“EinsMan Monitor”) and also to forecast anticipated feed-in management requirements (“EinsMan Forecast”).
+The rapid expansion of renewable energy production in Germany has increased grid bottlenecks and, in accordance with feed-in management requirements, the frequency of renewable energy production shutdowns.
+UBIMET has developed a unique patented tool* for both monitoring current feed-in management (EinsMan Monitor) as well as to forecast expected deactivations of production from renewables (EinsMan Forecast).

 UBIMET takes EinsMan to the next level with the EinsMan Forecast*.
-By providing forecasts for expected feed-in management requirements for the next hours/days renewable energy bottlenecks can be identified and eliminated.
-Plant-specific renewable energy forecasts, community load forecasts as well as grid topology form the basis of the EinsMan Forecast.
-The EinsMan Forecast also takes the anticipated network operators response to network-load into consideration.
+By providing forecasts of expected feed-in management requirements for the next hours/days, renewable energy bottlenecks can be identified and eliminated.
+Company-specific renewable energy forecasts, municipality load forecasts as well as grid topology form the basis of the EinsMan Forecast.
+Models assist in anticipating which measures the grid operator will take to reduce grid load in intraday or day-ahead.
 This detailed information is also provided via the Weather Cockpit®.

 Want to integrate hyperlocal weather insights into your own systems?